xuwang/aws-terraform/README.md

 Terraform can manage creating new LC, associating it with the coresponding auto-scaling group, and desctroying old LC.
 You still need to manage instance-refresh to pick up new LC, e.g. terminate instance to let AWS create new instance, but it is easy to build this into Makefile for further automation.
-* Although etcd cluster is on an autoscaling group but it should be set a fixed, odd number cluster_desired_capacity=min_size=max_size, it could be dynamically increased be launch configuration but it should **never be decreased** on a live system.
+* Although etcd cluster is on an autoscaling group but it should be set with a fixed, odd number cluster_desired_capacity=min_size=max_size, it could be dynamically increased be launch configuration but it should **never be decreased** on a live system.